Director

 Dr. Joshua Rash, PhD, RPsych

-Awards and Distinctions: Dr. Rash was privileged to receive the following awards: 1) 2022 Memorial University of Newfoundland Distinguished Emerging Scholar Award; 2) 2021 Memorial University of Newfoundland President’s Award for Outstanding Research; 3) 2021 Memorial University of Newfoundland School of Graduate Studies ROCKStar Graduate Supervisor Award; 4) 2021 Canadian Psychological Association President’s New Researcher Award.
+Awards and Distinctions: Dr. Rash was privileged to receive the following awards: 1) 2025 Memorial University of Newfoundland President’s Award for Outstanding Graduate and Postgraduate Supervision; 2) 2025 Canadian Psychological Association Health Psychology & Behavioural Medicine Section’s Mid Career Award; 3) 2023 International Society of Behavioural Medicine Early Career Award; 4) 2022 Memorial University of Newfoundland Distinguished Emerging Scholar Award; 5) 2021 Memorial University of Newfoundland President’s Award for Outstanding Research; 6) 2021 Memorial University of Newfoundland School of Graduate Studies ROCKStar Graduate Supervisor Award; 7) 2021 Canadian Psychological Association President’s New Researcher Award.

 Funding: Research conducted at the MUN-BMC has received generous financial support from the following organizations: Canadian Institutes of Health Research (CIHR); Duke University Endowment Fund; Memorial University of Newfoundland; Northern Ontario Academic Medicine Association (NOAMA); Substance Use and Addictions Program of Canada (SUAP); The Ottawa Hospital Academic Medicine Organization (TOHAMO); University of Calgary Clinical Research Fund